Hitler (1997 film): Production

 Editor Mohan who brought the remake rights of the Malayalam film Hitler (1996) sought to remake the film in Telugu with Mohan Babu as the lead.
 He approached director E. V. V. Satyanarayana to helm the remake but Satyanarayana politely rejected the offer as he was already teaming up with Mohan Babu for Adirindi Alludu (1996) and Veedevadandi Babu (1997).
 Subsequently, Chiranjeevi expressed interest in the project after being impressed with the script, agreeing to star in the film.

 Following the success of Pavitra Bandham (1996), Muthyala Subbaiah was approached by Mohan to direct the Telugu version of Hitler.
 Mohan, familiar with Subbaiah’s skill in crafting emotional narratives, believed he was the right choice for the project.
 Subbaiah, a longtime admirer of Chiranjeevi, suggested the actor for the lead role after watching the original.
 However, Mohan revealed that Chiranjeevi had already approved the project and endorsed Subbaiah as the director due to his expertise in handling sentiment-driven stories.

 At the time, Chiranjeevi had been on a year-long hiatus, rejecting scripts that didn't interest him.
 He wanted unique roles with strong stories, which Hitler offered.
 When he agreed to join the project, it became a hot topic in the industry.
 Fans congratulated Subbaiah but also sent warning letters, stressing that the film had to succeed.
 Despite the expectations, Subbaiah remained confident in the story's potential.
 He made several adjustments to the screenplay to better resonate with Telugu audiences, focusing on emotional depth and local sensibilities.

 Dasari Narayana Rao was cast as Chiranjeevi's father, lending a unique gravitas to the role.
 The film balanced intense emotional moments with humour, supported by performances from Rajendra Prasad, Sudhakar, Brahmanandam, and Kalpana Rai.
 The film featured two pathos songs, "O Kaalamaa" and "Kanneellake Kanneellocche", which received widespread appreciation from audiences.
 Subbaiah personally oversaw the choreography of these songs to maintain the emotional impact.

 Soundtrack

 Music was composed by Koti and was released by Lahari Music Company.
+The song "Nadaka Kalisina Navaraatri" was inspired from the Arabic artist Amr Diab's album Nour El Ain.